Russia’s war in Ukraine: Latest developments

 Kyiv (AFP), Mar 11 – Here are the latest developments in Russia’s war in Ukraine:

-Fears are mounting that Kyiv will soon be encircled, with Russian forces moving on areas north and west of the capital, the Ukrainian military’s general staff says.
+The capital Kyiv risks being surrounded, with Russian forces moving in on areas north and west of the capital, the Ukrainian military says, with some of its suburbs heavily bombarded.
+Three other major cities are effectively besieged.

-“A movement of Russian troops” towards Brovary, east of Kyiv, is “not excluded”, it says.

 – 100,000 evacuated in two days –